stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 **Volume Snapshot**  represents a snapshot of a volume on a storage system, it is recommended to have minimum one snapshot of each component.
 ## Network Requirements

 **Load Balancer** is used to distribute traffic across multiple servers in order to prevent server overload.
-It is recommended to use 3 load balancers (2 Public, 1 Private).
+For Azure, AWS (Amazon Web Services) and GCP (Google Cloud Platform), it is mandatory to use 3 load balancers (2 Public, 1 Private).

 **Floating IPs**
 ## 3 x Master